vpoluyaktov/gochess-board/README.md

 # Go Chess Board Application

-A Go web server that lets you play chess against multiple chess engines including **Stockfish**, **Fruit**, **Toga**, **Crafty**, and **GNU Chess**.
-The application supports both UCI and CECP/XBoard protocol engines natively, with optional Polyglot opening book support (pure Go implementation, no external dependencies).
+A Go web server that lets you play chess with a **built-in chess engine** or against multiple external engines including **Stockfish**, **Fruit**, **Toga**, **Crafty**, and **GNU Chess**.
+The application includes a native Go chess engine (~1000-1200 ELO) that works out-of-the-box with no external dependencies.
+It also supports UCI and CECP/XBoard protocol engines natively, with optional Polyglot opening book support.
 The chess game logic runs on the backend, while the frontend provides an interactive chess board.
 The application automatically opens your default browser when started.

 ## Features

+- **Built-in Chess Engine**: Native Go engine (~1000-1200 ELO) - works immediately with no setup!
 - **Multiple Chess Engines**: Play against various engines (Stockfish, Fruit, Toga, Crafty, GNU Chess, and more)
 - **UCI & CECP Support**: Native support for both UCI and CECP/XBoard protocols
 - **Opening Book Support**: Native Polyglot .bin book reader (pure Go, no external tools needed)